 HBF Foods

-HBF Foods is an organic egg product company based in Morristown, TN.
+HBF Foods is an organic egg products company based in Morristown, Tenn.

-For HBF Foods, the task was to design an appealing flagship website.
-I used WordPress, followed the style guide, and utilized the stock images provided to create independent, interchangeable sections throughout the site.
-I employed taxonomy to populate pages, ensuring a seamless user experience, and added animations and banners to enhance the site’s visual appeal.
+The goal for HBF Foods was to design an appealing flagship website.
+Using WordPress, I followed the brand style guide and incorporated provided stock imagery to create modular, interchangeable sections across the site.
+I also applied a clear taxonomy to populate pages and support a seamless user experience, adding subtle animations and banners to enhance visual appeal.

 Tools: WordPress, Illustrator, Photoshop, After Effects, Animate, Lottie, Dropbox, Google Drive